 Shomit Dutta’s introduction discusses Aristophanes’ life, the cultural context of his work and conventions of Greek comedy.
 This updated version of David Barrett’s translation also includes extensive notes and a preface for each play.

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

 Aristophanes was born, probably in Athens, c.
 449 BC and died between 386 and 380 BC.
 Little is known about his life, but there is a portrait of him in Plato’s Symposium.
-He was twice threatened with prosecution in the… More about Aristophanes
+He was twice threatened with prosecution in the 420s for… More about Aristophanes

 Published by Penguin Classics Apr 06, 2007| 256 Pages| ISBN 9780140449693